itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 Dynatrace uses a sophisticated AI causation engine, called Davis®, to automatically detect performance anomalies in your applications, services, and infrastructure.
 Dynatrace-detected problems are used to report and alert on abnormal situations, such as performance degradations, improper functionality, or lack of availability (i.e., problems represent anomalies in baseline system performance).

-For Performance Testing the Dynatrace AI might not generate a Problems unless you are doing continuous performance testing.
+The Dynatrace AI works extremely well in high load environments where, over time, the AI has the chance to learn how your system behaves, understands dependencies and builds up baselines.
+If you only run sporadic load tests for short periods, the AI might not detect as many problems for you as in a high load production environment due to lack of good baselines.
+In any case the AI will spot critical problems and immediately show you the root cause.
 You can setup custom alerts with static thresholds.

 If a Dynatrace Problem has generated a Problem during your Performance Test that is always a best place to start.